 Undergraduate students will typically take the following three graduate level courses during their senior year:

-These three courses will count towards completion of the bachelor's degree and will also count towards completion of the MS-EPA.
-The undergraduate degree will be awarded at the completion of all undergraduate work while the MS-EPA will be awarded upon completion of the remaining graduate level work.
+These three courses will count towards completion of the bachelor's degree and will also count towards completion of the MS-EQA.
+The undergraduate degree will be awarded at the completion of all undergraduate work while the MS-EQA will be awarded upon completion of the remaining graduate level work.